mlab817/faqs/src/kadiwa-ni-ani-at-kita/what-is-the-status-of-implementation-of-the-kadiwa-ni-ani-at-kita-program.md

 ---
  title: What is the status of implementation of the Kadiwa ni Ani at Kita Program?

-tags: ["status","implementation","kadiwa","ni","ani","kita","program"]

  ---

-### Kadiwa ni Ani at Kita
+## Kadiwa ni Ani at Kita

-## What is the status of implementation of the Kadiwa ni Ani at Kita Program?
+# What is the status of implementation of the Kadiwa ni Ani at Kita Program?

  - As of June 30, 2021, a total of 159,407.8 tons of agri-fishery commodities was facilitated through the KADIWA ni Ani at Kita Program which benefitted a total of 50,658 farmer cooperatives, associations and agri-fishery enterprises and served 4,357,072 household nationwide.